 - (i) There shall be nine questions in all, spread over five units. - (ii) First question/unit is compulsory.
 It will contain six short answer type questions, spread over the whole syllabus to be answered in brief.
 It will carry 12 marks. - (iii) Rest of the paper shall contain four units for descriptive questions.
-Each unit shall have two questions and the students shall be given internal choice i.e. the students shall attempt one question from each unit. - (iv) All questions/units will carry equal marks. - (v) Private candidates and the students of the University School of Open Learning (USOL) will not be allowed to take this subject.
+Each unit shall have two questions and the students shall be given internal choice i.e. the students shall attempt one question from each unit. - (iv) All questions/units will carry equal marks. - (v) Private candidates and the students of the Centre for Distance and Online Education (CDOE) will not be allowed to take this subject.